vline/vline-rails-example/README.md

 1. Add the generated token to `config/initializers/secret_token.rb`.

-1. Start forward by running the following command in your app directory:
+1. Start [Forward](https://forwardhq.com/) by running the following command in your app directory:

         forward 3000

     Make a note of the URL that it prints so that you can use it in the next steps.

-1. Go the configuration page for your app in the vLine developer console.

-1. You'll notice there are default URLs set for images used by the app.
-You can leave these as-is or change them to custom images for your app.
+1. Open up the [vLine Developer Console](https://vline.com/developer/) and choose `Service Settings`.

-1. Select `Custom OAuth` in the `Authorization` dropdown:
+1. Click the `Edit` button and select `Custom OAuth` in the `Authorization` dropdown:
-    * Add the `Client Id` and `Client Secret` from the `rails generate` command you previously ran.
+    * Add the `Client ID` and `Client Secret` from the `rails generate` command you previously ran.
     * Set the `Provider URL` to : `https://your-forward-url/_vline/api/v1/`
     * Set the `OAuth URL` to: `https://your-forward-url/_vline/api/v1/oauth/`

+1. Further customization of the Web Client can be done by providing custom images in the `Web Client Settings`.

 ## Run your app

-1. Run the rails server in your app directory:
+1. Run the rails server in your app directory (make sure Forward is still running):

         rails server